ISISComputingGroup/ibex_developers_manual/doc/iocs/compiling/building-on-linux.md

 ## Installing the client

 I have not done this from scratch you will need to experiment the following is what I did before I ran out of time on the ticket.
-Ideally I think the plan is to place the compiled version of the client and an install script into the linex_env directory then on the ubuntu machine this appears in `/vagrant` (not home directory).
+Ideally I think the plan is to place the compiled version of the client and an install script into the linux_env directory then on the Ubuntu machine this appears in `/vagrant` (not home directory).
 You should be run install.sh and it should install and possibly start the client.
 To do this you will need at least java installed but I am unsure what else. see the instructions below of how I built and started my client.

 ## Create virtual machine